Harsh528123/MyJavaScriptLearning/README.md

 # MyJavaScriptLearning
-Although this is about 2 months late, this is how I learnt JavaScript.
+Although this is about 2 months late, but this is how I learnt in-depth JavaScript for my work.
 I learnt through a Udemy course.